 Field training should be scheduled after you have completed the majority of your required coursework—this is typically after your second semester.
-Give yourself plenty of time to prepare for and coordinate your field training—at least two months prior to your anticipated start date is ideal.
+Give yourself plenty of time to prepare for and coordinate your field training—at least three months before your anticipated start date is ideal.

-Robert Furlani, Assistant Director, MPH Training, will work with you and your faculty advisor to help you select a field training site and provide you guidance regarding your field training experience.
-You can contact Mr. Furlani at email@example.com.
+Ariana Martinez, MPH training coordinator, will work with you to help you select a field training site and provide guidance regarding your field training experience.
+Contact Ms. Martinez at firstname.lastname@example.org.

-The field training site mentor provides onsite supervision and support throughout your field training experience.
+The field training site supervisor provides onsite supervision and support throughout your field training experience.

-You should register for field training prior to the start of your field training experience.
-Register for course number 544 associated with the appropriate department (CHB, EEH or STA) followed by your advisor's initials.
+You should register for field training before the start of your field training experience.
+Register for course number 544 associated with the appropriate department (CHB, EEH or STA).
 You need to register for the semester in which you will complete the training.
 For example, if you plan to conduct field training in the summer, then you must register for the summer semester session.
 You cannot register for field training credit in one semester and complete it in another semester.

-Review the list of UB-affiliated organizations and then schedule a meeting with your faculty advisor and Robert Furlani, Assistant Director, MPH Training.
-They can provide information regarding the sites and make a recommendation based on your interests, background and experience.
+Review the list of UB-affiliated organizations, and then schedule a meeting with Ariana Martinez, MPH training coordinator, at firstname.lastname@example.org.
+She can provide information regarding the sites and make a recommendation based on your interests, background and experience.

-Once you and your faculty advisor have agreed on a field training site, contact Mr. Robert Furlani at firstname.lastname@example.org.
-Mr. Furlani will contact the site to seek approval.
-As part of your field training experience, Mr. Furlani will facilitate an interview with you and representatives of the organization.
-The purpose of the interview will be for you to gain a better understanding of activities you will perform, identify a site mentor and establish your field training schedule.
+As part of your field training experience, Ms. Martinez will contact the site to seek approval and facilitate an interview with you and representatives of the organization.
+The purpose of the interview will be for you to gain a better understanding of activities you will perform, identify a site supervisor and establish your field training schedule.

-It is possible to complete your field training at a location that is not affiliated with UB; however, only after consultation with and approval from your faculty advisor.
+You can complete your field training at a location that is not affiliated with UB.
 All field training guidelines, procedures and paperwork still apply to a non-affiliated site.
-You would also need to remain in close contact with your faculty advisor throughout the experience.

 You may complete your field training experience through the Office of Global Health Initiatives.
 The mission of the Office of Global Health Initiatives is to identify, engage in and advance innovative and sustainable solutions to significant global health problems.